-Tuesday, March 26th, I was called home to attend the funeral of Wm.
-Pugsley, my brother-in-law, he that was baptized one week after mother and I, as related in former pages.
-I arrive in Lamoni, Iowa, and took such part in the general conference as I was able to do, for the long hard constant strain on my mind and body had worn me down and I required rest, but I do not know where or when I will get rest, I see so much to do.
+Tuesday, March 26, I was called home to attend the funeral of William Pugsley, my brother-in-law, he that was baptized one week after mother and I, as related in former pages.
+I arrived in Lamoni, Iowa, and took such part in the General Conference as I was able to do, for the long, hard, constant strain on my mind and body had worn me down and I required rest, but I do not know where or when I will get rest, I see so much to do.

-As soon as adjournment of conference I returned to Canada and was called to mourn the departure of my oldest brother, Thomas, he having dropped dead of heart failure while on a fishing expedition.
+As soon as conference adjourned I returned to Canada and was called to mourn the departure of my eldest brother, Thomas, he having dropped dead of heart failure while on a fishing expedition.
 He never spoke after falling face forward in the mud.
 A physician in the party standing by says he never knew a pain when he fell.
-He was a good, true man, and the town of Thamesville, where he resided, and was in business, closed all places of business during the afternoon of the funeral.
-Odd-fellows of the town and other near by places buried him, while the Methodist church was packed to hear the sermon.
+He was a good, true man, and the town of Thamesville, where he resided and was in business, closed all places of business during the afternoon of the funeral.
+Oddfellows of the town and other near-by places buried him, while www.LatterDayTruth.org the Methodist church was packed to hear the sermon.

-I then went to Clavering, attended two days' meeting and preached the dedicatory sermon of the Clavering church.
+I then went to Clavering, attended a two-day meeting and preached the dedicatory sermon of the Clavering church.

-June 1st I chaperoned a party of 126 Saints from Toronto to Palmyra, N. Y., my wife and daughter www.LatterDayTruth.org with sixteen others from London joined us at Toronto.
-We took steamer for Charlotte, N. Y., there a chartered train was in waiting for our party, and we arrived safely and the old town made famous, the world over, by reason of it being the place where the Book of Mormon was printed in 1829-30, and further, because a few miles distant from the town was the boyhood home of Joseph Smith and a little further on was the Hill Cumorah, from which he took the plates on which was contained the record of the early inhabitants of this continent.
+June 1 I chaperoned a party of one hundred and twenty-six Saints from Toronto to Palmyra, New York, my wife and daughter with sixteen others from London joined us at Toronto.
+We took steamer for Charlotte, New York; there a chartered train was in waiting for our party, and we arrived safely at the old town made famous the world over by reason of it being the place where the Book of Mormon was printed in 1829 and 1830, and further, because a few miles distant from the town was the boyhood home of Joseph Smith and a little further on was the Hill Cumorah, from which he took the plates on which was contained the record of the early inhabitants of this continent.

 We had a grand time.
 I delivered a lecture on the Hill Cumorah and there ordained Bro.
-Geo.
-Buschlen to the High Priesthood.
-We had a spiritual testimony meeting on the hill, after which we journeyed to the Smith Farm, had our pictures taken 'neath the sacred tree where Joseph had his first vision and again in the bedroom where the angel appeared to him three times in one night.
+George Buschlen to the high priesthood.
+We had a spiritual testimony meeting on the hill, after which we journeyed to the Smith farm, had our pictures taken 'neath the sacred tree where Joseph had his first vision and again in the bedroom where the angel appeared to him three times in one night.
 After viewing some other points of interest we started on our homeward trip.
 During our voyage across the lake the Saints took occasion to present me with a lovely address in the cabin of the steamer.
-We arrived in Toronto Monday night a happy band of Saints.
+We arrived in Toronto Monday night, a happy band of Saints.

-Ah! what a change.
-A few short years ago a few of us with borrowed Sunday-school quarterlies studied the Sunday-school lessons in a small room, some of us were hungry and some of us had to walk miles before we could retire to rest, but under the blessing of God prosperity has crowned the labors performed, so that now we can hire a steamer and charter a railroad train to take a small portion of us for an outing where we could worship God under the shade of that sacred tree.
+Ah, what a change!
+A few short years ago a few of us with borrowed Sunday school quarterlies studied the Sunday school lessons in a small room, some of us were hungry and some of us had to walk miles before we could retire to rest, but under the blessing of God prosperity has crowned the labors performed, so that now we can hire a steamer and charter a railroad train to take a small portion of us for an outing where we could worship God under the shade of that sacred tree.
 Thank God.